Mitral Valve Stenosis

-- Symptoms of a heart attack, including severe chest pain.
+- Symptoms of a heart attack, including chest pain or pressure.

 - Symptoms of stroke or transient ischemic attack (TIA).

-- Irregular heartbeats and are having fainting episodes or lightheadedness.
+- Irregular heartbeats along with fainting episodes or lightheadedness.

-- Symptoms of heart failure, such as shortness of breath, swelling in the feet and ankles, and dizziness, fainting, fatigue, or weakness.
+- Symptoms of heart failure, such as shortness of breath, swelling in the feet and ankles, and not being able to exercise at your usual level.

-- Mitral valve stenosis and you are having symptoms of infection, such as fever with no other obvious cause.
-Be alert for signs of infection if you have recently have had any dental, diagnostic, or surgical procedure.
+- Mitral valve stenosis and are having symptoms of infection, such as fever with no other obvious cause.

 - Fainting episodes.